The key to Miami Dolphins improving their future

 Look, say what you will about the success of those moves — even as some don’t look great right now — but I give the Dolphins credit for showing foresight there.
 Credit to them for trying to get ahead of the curve.

-But why such inconsistency when the team Miami’s trying to catch, the New England, shows over and over how consistent it is being proactive?
+But why such inconsistency when the team Miami’s trying to catch, New England, shows over and over how consistent it is in being proactive?

 (By the way, the proactive thing doesn’t always work in New England, either.
 But they keep doing it anyway because it’s smart).